 The next day we went to Fira (aka Thira) Funny story.
 We took the public bus to save money and when we were on the bus we were having a loud conversation about which stop we should get off, Fira or Thira.
 Later we come to find out they are the same place, one is the greek way of spelling.
 People must have thought we were idiots!
 It was another slightly overcast day but it was still so fun to explore the streets.
 We got lost and hit quite a few dead end streets but that is how you truly get to experience a place right?! 😉 Each of my friends and I bought greek leather sandals in a cute little shop and a bunch of other souvenirs.
 I could have bought so much stuff but my suitcase was already stuffed to the gills.
 Later that afternoon we showered, got dressed up, did our hair and makeup and set out to get some good sunset photos and groups pics.
 We found a prime location with great lighting and proceeded to have a little photo shoot.
 We then headed over to the tip of Oia to catch the sun sinking into the water on the horizon.
 The place was packed and I don’t even want to think about how crazy it must get during peek season.
 We then headed back to our rooms where we decided to stay in and cook at our place.
 We spent the night drinking wine and watching Momma Mia.

-Our third day we did a Sunset cruise on a catamaran so be on the lookout for a separate post tomorrow.
-So I am not going to get into that here.
+Our third day we did a Sunset cruise on a catamaran so be on the lookout for a separate post tomorrow. (you can read that post here!)

 Here is a little sneak peak 😉